kwindla/dailyco-api/README.md

 All API requests are served by: `https://prod-ks.pluot.blue/`

 Methods that take argument bodies all expect JSON-formatted data.
 All data is returned as JSON.
+All methods return JSON objects that include the fields documented below, but the objects may have **additional** fields, as well, as we add to the API.
+Please be lenient in the data you accept, and also don't count on receiving any data other than what is documented here.

 To use the API you need a Daily.co developer token.
 Right now, we're in beta.
 If you'd like to try out the API, please contact us at help@daily.co.
 We'll create a token for you.